valentinHenry/blaireau/README.md

 Blaireau is a codec derivation helper and a SQL DSL for the [Skunk library](https://github.com/tpolecat/skunk)

-:warning: Blaireau is not an official library linked to Skunk.
+:warning: Blaireau is not an official Skunk library.

+Blaireau is a personal project in addition to being a work in progress, hence the lack of documentation (and code).

 ## Quickstart with sbt
 FIXME